MatzFan/GRHttp/README.md

 ### We _can_...

-It's true that we _can_ comfortably use GRHttp as a Rack server - just enter the folder for your favorit Rack compatible application (such as Rails or Sinatra) and write:
+It's true that we _can_ comfortably use GRHttp as a Rack server - just enter the folder for your favorit Rack compatible application (such as Rails or Sinatra) and write (remember to edit your `Gemfile` first):

     $ rackup -s grhttp -p 3000